imranmatin23/LattePanda-Ubuntu18.04-Spinnaker-Installation/README_OLD.md

 sudo systemctl status ssh
 sudo ufw allow ssh
 ```
 11. Set up a static IP address for LattePanda.
 Follow [this guide](https://linuxize.com/post/how-to-configure-static-ip-address-on-ubuntu-18-04/).
-Please follow the section thtat says "Configuring Static IP address on Ubuntu Desktop" on the lower part of the page.
+Please follow the section that says "Configuring Static IP address on Ubuntu Desktop" on the lower part of the page.
 Make sure to open the SETTINGS application and not the SYSTEM SETTINGS application.
     * Change the X in all of the IP addresses 192.168.X.Y to the value that is currently there for your IP Address (ip address can be found using `ip address`)
     * Change the Y in all of the IP addresses 192.168.X.Y to what you would like for this system
     * Below are what need to be customized when setting up you systems static IP if you are confused.